-The four Council Goals represent what the leadership of Park City Municipal Corporation believes is most essential to focus its attention and resources on in order to realize the Community Vision.
-The Goals are a key component of Park City's Strategic Plan, not only for Council but for residents and Park City staff as well.
+The Goals are a key component of Park City Long-term Strategic Plan, not only for Council but for residents and Park City staff as well.
 They provide a philosophical foundation for the Council in its role as a policymaking body.
 For residents, the Goals provide a detailed definition of success.
 For Park City staff, they provide guidance on how to manage finite resources in the face of nearly infinite expectations.
+The Community Vision & Values, Mission Statement, and Goals are shown together in the graphic below for more clarity: